-Moreover, the second largest non-governmental higher education institution is the Institute of International Economic Relation, Economics and Law.
-Other relevant universities include also the Saint Petersburg State Polytechnical University, Herzen State Pedagogical University and Saint Petersburg Military Engineering-Technical University, just to name a few.
+While, the second largest non-governmental higher education institution is the Institute of International Economic Relation, Economics, and Law.
+Other relevant universities include also the Saint Petersburg State Polytechnical University, Herzen State Pedagogical University, and Saint Petersburg Military Engineering-Technical University, just to name a few.

 It is also true that education for many Russian students is free

 of charge.
 In

 1918 the Soviet government instituted free, compulsory schooling which enabled

 most Russians to receive a good, basic education.